hapi-server/data-specification/README.md

 This endpoint describes relevant implementation capabilities for this server.
 Currently, the only possible variability from server to server is the list of output formats that are supported.

-A server must support CSV output format, but binary output format is optional.
+A server must support CSV output format, but binary output format and JSON output may optionally be supported.

 **Sample Invocation**
 ```